What happened at Astroworld?

 What happened at Astroworld?
-Everything we know about ‘mass casualty incident’ at music festival
+Everything we know about deadly crush at Travis Scott’s music festival

-Houston was reeling on Saturday as authorities investigated the fatal incident at the third annual music festival
+Houston left reeling as authorities begin probe into eight deaths at rapper’s third annual event

-Tragedy struck Friday night as more than 50,000 people gathered for the third annual Astroworld music festival, founded by rapper Travis Scott at the site of the former Houston Six Flags park.

-At least eight festival-goers were killed and scores more injured after a “crowd surge” that forced organisers stop the show.
-Officials declared a “mass casualty incident” around 9.30pm Friday.
+Eight people died on Friday night and scores more were injured after a “crowd surge” on the first night of rapper Travis Scott’s two-day Astroworld festival in Houston.

 Houston Police Executive Assistant Chief Larry Satterwhite was near the front of the crowd at the time of the surge.